Neonatal alloimmune thrombocytopenia: Non-invasive management

-The use of Intravenous immunoglobulin during pregnancy and immediately after birth has been shown to help reduce or alleviate the effects of in infants and reduce the severity of thrombocytopenia.
-The most common treatment is weekly infusions at a dosage of 1 g/kg beginning at 12 to 16 weeks of pregnancy in women who have had a previously affected child with an intracranial hemorrhage.
+The use of Intravenous immunoglobulin (IVIG) during pregnancy and immediately after birth has been shown to help reduce or alleviate the effects of NAIT in infants and reduce the severity of thrombocytopenia.
+The most common treatment is weekly IVIG infusions at a dosage of 1 g/kg beginning at 12 to 16 weeks of pregnancy in women who have had a previously affected child with an intracranial hemorrhage.
 For all other pregnancies, use of IVIG should be discussed, and, if indicated, should be started before 24 weeks of pregnancy and continued until the birth of the child.
 In some cases this dosage is increased to 2 g/kg and/or combined with a course of prednisolone depending on the exact circumstances of the case.

 In a review they found that giving IVIG alone during pregnancy prevented intracranial hemorrhage in 98.7% of treated pregnancies (4 cases occurred in 315 pregnancies).
 This is a similar estimate to a previous review that only assessed the evidence within randomised controlled trials.
 They also found no consistent benefit of adding steroids to IVIG.

-The goal of both and platelet transfusion is to avoid hemorrhage.
+The goal of both IVIG and platelet transfusion is to avoid hemorrhage.
 Ultrasound monitoring to detect hemorrhage in the fetus is not recommended as detection of intracranial hemorrhage generally indicates permanent brain damage (there is no intervention that can be performed to reverse the damage once it has occurred).

 Before delivery, the fetal platelet count may not be known, due to the high risks associated with cordocentesis (see above).
 If the platelet count is not known then assisted forms of delivery, for example forceps or ventouse, should be avoided to reduce the risk of harm.
 If the delivery has been planned then antigen negative platelets should be available in case the infant's platelet count is low on a cord blood sample.